paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ---
-title: Askowl Advertising Connector for Unity3D
+title: Able for Unity3D
-description: Choose your advertising network
+description: Askowl Base Library Enabler
 ---
 # [Able - Askowl Base Library Enabler](http://unitydoc.marrington.net/Able)
 * Table of Contents
 {:toc}
 ## Executive Summary

-`Able` contains scripts needed by other ***Askowl*** libraries.
+`Able` has scripts needed by other ***Askowl*** libraries.
-In the maths section you will time conversion, comparisons and trigonometry.
-Inspect data structure for with containers, caching, emitters, selectors, stack and trees.
+Use the maths section for time conversion, comparisons and trigonometry.
+Inspect data structures for with containers, caching, emitters, selectors, stack and trees.
 If you have a need to read CSV or JSON data from an unknown source, review the text section.
 For Unity3D support view scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.